scottydocs/scottydocs/content/_index.md

     type: contentblock
     title: About
     content: >-
       I'm a contract techncial writer based in London.
-I like to write about technical writing, documentation tools and life as a wordsmith in a developer-centric world.
+I like to write about technical writing, documentation tools and life as a wordsmith in a dev-centric world.
     actions:
       - label: Contact Me
         url: /contact